3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

     Here, m is the value of the scalar field referred to by the `scalarfieldmaskid` attribute of this composed 3D vector field evaluated at `Tmask*(x,y,z)`, where `Tmask` is given by the transformmask attribute.

-The compositionspace-attribute determines whether values of the input 3D vector fields are composited as they are being sampled ("raw") or whether the composition takes place in linearized space ("linear").
+The compositionspace-attribute determines whether values of the input 3D vector fields are composited as they are being sampled ("raw") or whether the composition takes place in linearized color space ("linearcolor").
-The "linear" option SHOULD be used when the results of a \<vector3dfieldcomposed> are used (directly or indirectly) as \<color>-element (see [\<volumedata>](#5-2-volumetric-data)).
+The "linearcolor" option SHOULD be used when the results of a \<vector3dfieldcomposed> are used (directly or indirectly) as \<color>-element (see [\<volumedata>](#5-2-volumetric-data)).
 This is to be consistent with the blending in the Materials and Properties extension specification https://github.com/3MFConsortium/spec_materials/blob/1.2.1/3MF%20Materials%20Extension.md#12-srgb-and-linear-color-values.

-If the option is "linear" the following modification to the formulae of the composition methods above and in [3.3 Composed Scalar Field](##3.3-composed-scalar-field) MUST be made:
+If the option is "linearcolor" the following modification to the formulae of the composition methods above and in [3.3 Composed Scalar Field](##3.3-composed-scalar-field) MUST be made:
 1. Values sampled from any of the input 3D vector fields MUST be transformed into "linear-space" values according to this formula:

 	![value linear](images/formula_value_linear.png)